Information Flow in Self-Supervised Learning: Conclusion

 \section{Conclusion}

-In conclusion, this study delves into self-supervised learning (SSL), examining contrastive, non-contrastive learning, and masked image modeling through the lens of matrix information theory.
-Our exploration reveals that many SSL methods are \textbf{exactly} maximizing matrix information-theoretic quantities on Siamese architectures.
-We also introduce a novel method, the matrix variational masked auto-encoder (M-MAE), enhancing masked image modeling by adding matrix entropy.
-This not only deepens our understanding of existing SSL methods but also propels performance in linear probing and fine-tuning tasks to surpass state-of-the-art metrics.
+In conclusion, this study delves into self-supervised learning (SSL), examining contrastive, feature decorrelation-based learning, and masked image modeling through the lens of matrix information theory.
+Our exploration reveals that many SSL methods are maximizing matrix information-theoretic quantities like matrix mutual information and matrix joint entropy on Siamese architectures.

-The insights underscore matrix information theory's potency in analyzing and refining SSL methods, paving the way towards a unified toolbox for advancing SSL, irrespective of the methodological approach.
-This contribution augments the theoretical and practical landscape of SSL, hoping to spark further research and innovations in SSL.
-Future endeavors could explore refining SSL methods on Siamese architectures and advancing masked image modeling methods using matrix information theory tools, like new estimators for matrix entropy.